SaadullahKarimi/python-course/README.md

 - This repository is licensed under the [MIT License](LICENSE).

-- Happy learning, and we hope you find this repository helpful on your journey to mastering databases!
+- Happy learning, and we hope you find this repository helpful on your journey to mastering python!

 ## Installation
 Clone the repository: